kkemple/scienceandmathematics.com/src/content/posts/complex-adaptable-systems-complexity-ladders-and-agency.md

 The emerged structure (21 outcomes) becomes constraints for the next level.
 Protein sequence space operates under 20-amino-acid alphabet constraint.
 Evolution explores combinations, but the fundamental alphabet is fixed by the genetic code's minimum structure.
 The emerged capacity (43 redundant codons) enables the next level's emergence.
 The redundancy provides mutational robustness allowing evolution to climb fitness landscapes through neutral drift and selection.

 Why 4 bases and 3-letter codons?
-Testing alternatives reveals this configuration uniquely achieves 67% redundancy.
+Testing alternatives reveals this configuration uniquely achieves ~67% redundancy.
 A 2-base system needs 5-letter codons yielding $2^5 = 32$ possibilities—only 34% redundancy.
 A 3-base system needs 3-letter codons yielding $3^3 = 27$ possibilities—only 22% redundancy.
 A 5-base system needs 2-letter codons yielding $5^2 = 25$ possibilities—only 16% redundancy.
 An 8-base system works ($8^2 = 64$) but requires double the molecular machinery.
-The 4-base, 3-letter configuration is minimal solution hitting 67% target—the exact capacity fraction required by the [pentagonal constraint](/pentagonal-constraints-and-quantum-computing) $C + \rho^* = 5$ where capacity $C = 6.71$ represents 67.1% of the total organizational budget.
-Evolution discovered this configuration because physics requires it—the constraint eigenvalue framework enforces the same partition at every scale.
+The 4-base, 3-letter configuration is the minimal solution hitting the ~67% target.

-The genetic code is organizationally optimal—maximum exploration space (67% capacity) while maintaining structural integrity (33% minimum).
-Evolution discovered this solution.
-Physics required it.
-The same partition appearing in [cosmological constants](/the-anthropic-thermodynamic-principle) and white dwarf collapse is organizational law operating across 35 orders of magnitude.
+The genetic code appears organizationally optimal—maximum exploration space (~67% capacity) while maintaining structural integrity (~33% minimum).
+The same approximate partition appearing in [cosmological constants](/the-anthropic-thermodynamic-principle), white dwarf collapse, and [Harper–Hofstadter spectral transitions](/a-constraint-eigenvalue-theory-of-information-matter-and-mind) suggests this may reflect the decade structure of the constraint eigenvalue geometry operating across scales.

 ## Molecules to Biology